Margin Interest

 The cost charged by a brokerage firm for borrowing funds to purchase securities on margin, calculated daily based on the outstanding loan balance and the broker's interest rate schedule.

 Margin interest is the cost of borrowing money from your brokerage firm to leverage your investments.
 When you buy securities "on margin," you are essentially taking out a loan collateralized by the securities in your account.
 Just like a mortgage or a car loan, this debt comes with an interest rate.
 This fee is often overlooked by new traders but can be a silent killer of portfolio returns if not managed correctly.
+It represents the "cost of carry" for your leveraged positions and must be factored into every trade's potential profitability.
+For long-term investors, the compounding effect of this interest can be just as impactful as the performance of the stocks themselves.
 However, margin interest functions differently than traditional consumer loans.
 The interest rate is typically variable and tied to a benchmark rate (like the Fed Funds Rate or the broker's base rate) plus a markup.
 This markup often decreases as the size of the loan increases—meaning larger borrowers get better rates.
+This tiered structure encourages larger accounts to use more leverage, but also means that smaller retail traders often pay the highest borrowing costs in the market.
 Because margin loans do not have a set repayment schedule, the interest simply accumulates.
 It is calculated daily based on your debit balance and is usually added to your loan balance at the end of each month.
 If you don't pay it off or deposit cash to cover it, the interest compounds, increasing your debt and reducing your equity over time.
+This makes margin interest a "guaranteed loss" that your investments must overcome just to reach a break-even point.

 Key Takeaways